Madsn/framework-testing/README.md

 ### Ruby on Rails

 Installed on windows with RailsInstaller.
-Ran into issues almost instantly when trying to create a new project, windows just doesn't play nice with ruby ((issue+fix)[https://gist.github.com/luislavena/f064211759ee0f806c88]).
+Ran into issues almost instantly when trying to create a new project, windows just doesn't play nice with ruby [(issue+fix)](https://gist.github.com/luislavena/f064211759ee0f806c88).

+It's not the first time I play with Rails - and my general impression is somewhat unchanged: Convention over configuration is a nice concept, except with all the "magic" going on behind the scenes, it's hard to explain why things work (or why they don't) without having read the docs very thoroughly.

 ### Wicket

+### Python

+#### Django

+#### Flask